 Instructions

-- In a small bowl, combine together tahini, sugar, and black sesame powder.
-The mixture will be quite thick.
-If it's too thick, add in a little bit of the oil from the tahini to help loosen.
+- In a small bowl, combine together sesame paste, sugar, and black sesame powder.
+(The mixture will be quite thick.
+If it's too thick, add in a little bit of the natural oil from the sesame paste to help loosen).
 Set aside.

-- Once the dough has risen, deflate the dough and transfer to a work surface dusted with a little flour.
-Use a rolling pin to roll it into a rectangle 15" by 10" in size.
+- Once the dough has risen, deflate the dough and transfer to a work surface.
+Use a rolling pin to roll it into a rectangle approximately 13" by 9" in size.

-- Place the pieces cut side up (with the swirl showing) onto a 8" or 9" round baking pan.
-Place a piece of plastic wrap over top and leave to double in size in a warm location.
+- Place the pieces cut side up (with the swirl showing) onto a baking pan lined with parchment paper.
+Loosely cover with plastic wrap and leave to almost double in size in a warm location.

 - Preheat oven to 350°F/177°C.

-- Once dough has risen, bake at 350°F/177°C for 25 minutes.
-Cover with foil for the last 5 minutes of the bake if the tops are browning too quickly.
+- Once the buns are puffy, bake at 350°F/177°C for 20-22 minutes.
+Cover with foil halfway through the bake if the tops are browning too quickly.

-- Remove from the oven and let cool on a cooling rack.
+- Remove from the oven and let cool on a wire cooling rack.

-- Cool completely before adding the matcha glaze.
+- Make sure the buns are completely cool before adding the matcha glaze.

 Make the matcha glaze: